×

 An individual may have a disorder that affects the parts of the brain that translate visual signals.
 This can be the result of a tumor or a stroke.

-If you sustain an injury to your eyes while on the job, due to medical malpractice, or because of someone else’s negligence, a loss of vision attorney in Chicago can help you properly file a workers’ compensation claim or hold those responsible liable.
+If you sustain an injury to your eyes while on the job, due to medical malpractice or because of someone else’s negligence, a loss of vision attorney in Chicago can help you properly file a workers’ compensation claim or hold those responsible liable.
 Contact our office today!